Renato Neto

-Renato Cardoso Porto Neto (born 27 September 1991) is a Brazilian professional footballer who plays as a midfielder.
+Renato Cardoso Porto Neto (born 27 September 1991) is a Brazilian professional footballer who plays as a midfielder for Belgian club KSC Blankenberge.

+After starting out at Sporting CP, he went on to play professionally in Belgium, Hungary and Malta, notably winning the 2014–15 Belgian Pro League with Gent while totalling 181 appearances.

 Club career

 Sporting CP

-Born in Camacan, Bahia, Neto started his career in Academia Catarinense de Futebol, a small team based in Santa Catarina where he was spotted by Sporting CP at the age of 16, going on to be part of the club's junior teams that won three national championships in a row.
+Born in Camacan, Bahia, Neto started his career with Academia Catarinense de Futebol, a small club based in Santa Catarina where he was spotted by Sporting CP at the age of 16, going on to be part of the latter's junior teams that won three national championships in a row.

-Neto made his debut for the Lions first team on 24 May 2009, featuring four minutes in a 3–1 home win over C.D.
-Nacional after replacing compatriot Derlei.
+Neto made his debut for the Lions main squad on 24 May 2009, featuring four minutes in a 3–1 home win over C.D.
+Nacional after replacing his compatriot Derlei.
 His second Primeira Liga appearance came one year later, against Leixões SC (one minute played).

 After graduating from Sporting's academy, Neto was loaned to Cercle Brugge K.S.V. in Belgium alongside teammate Nuno Reis.
-In his only full season in the Pro League, he scored four goals in 36 matches (32 starts) as the team finished in ninth position.
+In his only full season in the Pro League, he scored four goals in 36 matches (32 starts) as the side finished in ninth position.

 In late December 2011, as Sporting were facing an injury crisis in midfield, Neto was recalled by the club's manager Domingos Paciência.
+He scored his only league goal on 22 April 2012, in the 3–2 victory at C.D.
+Nacional where he was replaced at half-time by Stijn Schaars.

-In the ensuing summer he was loaned again, now to Hungary's Videoton FC, leaving for K.A.A.
-Gent in the following transfer window also on loan.
+Neto was loaned again in summer 2012, now to Hungary's Videoton FC.
+He left for K.A.A.
+Gent in the following transfer window, also on loan.